Growing children sometimes don’t get enough vitamins A and C and it is difficult to get enough vitamin D through food alone.

-Vitamin D is essential nutrients that contributes to health, strong bones and have effects on many body organs.
+Vitamin D is an essential nutrient that contributes to health, strong bones and has effects on many body organs.

 Vitamin D is fat-soluble and is stored in fat tissue.
 Vitamin D can be made by the human skin but only in temperate climates in April to September – not enough UVB light.